crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/wireless-privacy-and-integrity-methods/weps-weaknesses-and-how-tkip-addressed-them.md

 ---

-So WEP also had another problem beside integrity, that its keys could be cracked within minutes.
+So, WEP also had another problem beside integrity, that its keys could be cracked within minutes.

-Okay, the user mentioned that WEP had another problem besides integrity, specifically that its keys could be cracked within minutes.
-Let me break this down.

-First, I need to confirm the user's understanding—they're right, and I should reinforce that.
-The key point here is the RC4 keystream reuse due to weak IVs.
-The user might be familiar with basic WEP flaws but wants deeper technical details on why the cracking process is so fast.

-They might be studying network security or preparing for a certification, needing clear examples of WEP's vulnerabilities.
-Their deep need could be understanding how theoretical flaws translate into practical attacks, like using tools such as aircrack-ng.

-I should explain the IV collision and the FMS attack, but keep it concise.
-Highlight the steps of an actual attack to show how minutes are enough.
-Also, connect it to real-world implications, like why this makes WEP unusable today.

-Avoid jargon but don’t oversimplify—assume they have some technical background.
-Make sure to link the weakness (short IV) to the exploit (statistical attacks) clearly, and emphasize the practical ease of cracking.

-You are absolutely right.
 That's the central, catastrophic failure of WEP.
 While the integrity flaw allowed for packet manipulation, the **ease and speed of cracking the secret key itself** is what truly killed WEP.
 The claim that it can be cracked "within minutes" is not an exaggeration; it's a routine reality.

 Here’s a breakdown of _why_ the key cracking is so fast and how it works in practice.